Home landscape in Westchester County

 May 8, 2026 8 min read

 May rain across Stamford, Rye, and Greenwich is not only about umbrellas.
-It is the month when sheet flow shows which paver joints lost fines, which landings tilted a hair after frost, and where guests will actually step when they cut across with a plate.
-This story stays with patios, walkways, and yard drainage solutions so you can talk with our estimators using the same vocabulary the site already uses.
-Pair it with May hardscape host prep quiz when you want a faster sort into service hubs.
+It is the month when sheet flow shows which paver joints lost fines, which landings tilted a hair after frost, and where you will actually step when you cut across with a plate.
+After April’s hinge work on beds and turf, hardscape tells the truth in water.
+This story stays with patios, walks, and drainage so you can talk with our estimators using the same vocabulary the site already uses.
+Pair it with the May hardscape host prep quiz when you want a faster sort into service hubs.

 What rain washes out of joints

 Fine material moves first.
 After a few May storms you may see wider joints, ant traffic, or a faint trench where heels cross every day.
 That is not always failure.
-Sometimes it is honest wear that tells you where to refresh jointing before sand keeps migrating onto turf.
-Material context for freeze and thaw lives in patio and walkway materials for local winters.
-When walls and grade are involved, read retaining walls and yard drainage so repairs do not fight the same water path twice.
+Sometimes it is honest wear that tells you where to refresh jointing before sand keeps migrating onto turf or into the garage.

 Sheet flow across the walk you planned as dry

 Low spots that show up only in heavy rain still deserve photos while water is visible.
 Note whether roof leaders dump across stone, whether irrigation overspray adds to the film, and whether a neighbor’s new grade sends more water your way.
-Yard drain installation and flood management pages describe how pipe, catch basins, and grading relate.
-Gutter cleaning belongs in the same weekend list when roof water tracks across arrival paths.
+A walk that felt dry in April can film over in May when leaves fill gutters and storms arrive back to back.

 Lighting and wet treads at dusk